| Esoteric

 of The Winged Self Symbol is to focus thought in the inner Divine perfection

+of each individual.
 Painting by an unknown esoteric student in late 1930's (this painting is

 in the New Age Bible & Philosophy Center, 1139 Lincoln Boulevard, Santa